Skip to content

 Ways minimalism affects the digital economy:

-• Streamlined e-commerce websites
+• Streamlined website designs

-• Simple and effective app designs
+• Simple and effective app interfaces

-• Minimalist logos and branding
+• Minimalist logos and icons

-• Clean social media layouts
+• Clean social media layouts and content

 Digital artists also create minimalist works.
 These can be shared easily online.
 This has opened up new markets for minimalist art.
 It allows artists to reach global audiences with their work.